SatoryKono/ChEMBL_data_acquisition/docs/OUTPUT_EN.md

   next to the dataset, while `library.utils.cli_tools.get_input_initialisation` stores them under `<output>/data_validity_report/`.

+  Pass `--skip-quality` (or set `system.reports.enable_quality: false` in the configuration) to suppress these CSV summaries and any document-level `<base>.quality.json` files when diagnostics are not required.

 All files are saved with UTF-8 encoding and deterministic row/column ordering to simplify diffing across runs.